balajiram/reactjs-redux-styleguide/README.md

 For more information on how we use Flow, check the [Javascript style guide](https://github.com/Khan/style-guides/blob/master/style/javascript.md#flow-rules)

-#### Use Flow instead of PropTypes

-Props can now be validated with Flow instead of React's PropTypes.
-Flow provides a much more expressive way to set types for props, with the additional benefits of being able to annotate state (and any additional methods or data).
+Props can now be validated with Flow instead of React's PropTypes.Flow provides a much more expressive way to set types for props,with the additional benefits of being able to annotate state (and any additional methods or data).

 Types can be defined on the class itself: